Chapter 5 R Coding Basics

 • names must begin with a letter or with the dot character. var and .var are acceptable.

-• Variable names cannot start with a number or the . character cannot be preceded by number. var1 is acceptable, 1var and .1var are not.
+• Variable names cannot start with a number or the . character cannot be followed by a number. var1 is acceptable, 1var and .1var are not.

 • Variable names cannot contain a space. var 1 is interpreted as two separate values, var and 1.